 In the Timer Control group, the Timer is running checkbox controls whether the timer for the rules engine is running or not.
-This timer is used to process rules after an interval has transpired (which is the next option, Check emails every N minutes).

-For example, if you had a rule that the Add-in should move a message after it has been marked read, the timer will kick off the rules processing engine and it will pick up that email and move it to its designated folder.
-This processing should not be confused with arriving email, which Outlook notifies Add-ins about (which allows arriving or sent emails to be acted upon immediately).
+This timer is used to come along and process rules after an interval has transpired (which is the next option, Check emails ever N minutes).
+For example, if you had a rule that the add-in should move a particular email after it has been marked read, the timer will kick off the rules processing engine and it will pick up that email and move it to its designated folder.
+This processing should not be confused with arriving email, which Outlook notifies add-ins about (which allows arriving or sent emails to be acted upon immediately).
 The timer is used to process all rules that Outlook does not provide notification for, which is basically all the conditions except for an email arriving in the Inbox.